 While all three are great ways of fuelling your body with more nutritious foods, they do have some distinct differences.

 More and more people are looking at ways to incorporate vegetables, fruit and whole grains into their diet, yet aren’t necessarily ready to give up things like dairy or meat.
-That’s where a plant-based diet comes in…

-Plant-based diets essentially see you getting the majority of your nutrition and sustenance purely from things which are grown in the earth, whether that’s fruit from trees, vegetables from plants or grains and pulses from crops.1
+Plant-based diets essentially see you getting the majority of your nutrition and sustenance purely from things that are grown on the earth, whether that’s fruit from trees, vegetables from plants or grains and pulses from crops.1

 Unlike vegan or vegetarian diets, plant-based is flexible and does leave some room if you’d still like to occasionally eat meat, fish or dairy products.

 Whether you’ve decided to switch up your diet for personal or moral reasons or you’re simply wondering why so many are now turning to plant-based foods, here we take look at the major health benefits of a plant-based diet:

-Switching to plant-based is a great way to eat plenty of foods which can help support your weight goals.
+Switching to plant-based is a great way to eat plenty of foods that can help support your weight goals.

-These are compounds which aid our bodies tackle free radicals that can damage our cells.
+These are compounds that aid our bodies tackle free radicals that can damage our cells.

 Some of these, including vitamin A, C and E, are essential for supporting your immune system and propping up your body’s defences.2